 Therefor this 3% average over 3 months has no meaning when it comes to calculating how much extra capacity we need to come to the required 14,250 MW.
 We need to look at the situation at peak, preferably the evening peak.

 Wind energy (data via Elia) did much better on average (it doesn’t depend on the length of the day): there was an average of 46% of nameplate power (it was unusual windy back then), but there were lows of 0,45%.
 For example, the equivalent of only a 8.82 MW plant on January 19, 2016 (which coincided with zero production of solar).
-The absolute lowest of the winter was 4.19 on February 24, 2016.
+The absolute lowest of the winter was 4.19 MW on February 24, 2016.

-Of that 1.606 MW + 180 MW that was counted on in the calculation, not much is guaranteed.
+Of the 1.606 MW + 180 MW that was counted on in the calculation, not much is guaranteed.
 If he wanted to use a number, he should use the minimum of wind and solar (8.86 MW) instead of 1,786 MW.
 Although it is possible that 4.19 MW could also coincide with low or absent solar energy.
 In theory, but less likely, maybe even nothing at all.
 It are intermittent, non-dispatchable energy sources.

 Concluding, not only were there two different things compared (capacity of dispatchable power versus average capacity over three months of intermittent power), but also this average number is used in a time frame that is different from when maximum capacity is required (over three months versus at peak).